 The Water Resources Division (WRD) of the National Park Service works to conserve, protect and restore water resources in America's national parks.
-WRD provides assistance, expertise, and guidance for aquatic ecosystem stewardship in national parks, so that current and future generations can experience healthy aquatic ecosystems for years to come.The Water Resources Division is one of eight divisions that make up the Natural Resource Stewardship and Science (NRSS) Directorate of the National Park Service.The division is comprised of nine programs: Fish, Floodplains & Hydrology, Information Management, Natural Resource Condition Assessment, Ocean & Coastal Resources, Water Rights, Water Quality, Wetlands, and Wild & Scenic Rivers.
+WRD provides assistance, expertise, and guidance for aquatic ecosystem stewardship in national parks, so that current and future generations can experience healthy aquatic ecosystems for years to come.The Water Resources Division is one of eight divisions that make up the Natural Resource Stewardship and Science (NRSS) Directorate of the National Park Service.The division is comprised of nine programs: Fish, Floodplains & Hydrology, Information Management, Natural Resource Condition Assessments, Ocean & Coastal Resources, Water Rights, Water Quality, Wetlands, and Wild & Scenic Rivers.

 The Water Resources Division was established to provide science to parks for the protection and management of water and aquatic resources.

 The Hydrology program provides technical and policy advice regarding hydrologic issues for rivers, streams, lakes, and reservoirs.

 NRCA provides funds and oversight for preparation of resource condition assessments in parks.